seze941/itsuowo/README.md

 # hello, world
-im itsuo, just another person in your computer, move along
+im itsuo, just another person in your computer learning javascript, python and c++ likes stargazing, astrophysics and firearms